opensearch-project/documentation-website/_opensearch/rest-api/nodes-apis/index.md

 # Nodes APIs

-The nodes API makes it possible to retrieve information about individual cluster nodes.
+The nodes API makes it possible to retrieve information about individual nodes within your cluster.
+It supports standard parameters such `{timeout}` and `{node-filters}`.

----

-Many nodes APIs support common parameters like `{timeout}`, and `{node-filters}`.

 ## Timeout